shivammathur/setup-php/README.md

 - Scripts `phpize` and `php-config` are set up with the same version as of the input PHP version.

-- The latest versions of both agent `blackfire-agent` and client `blackfire` are set up when `blackfire` is specified in tools input.
+- The latest version of `blackfire` cli is setup when `blackfire` is specified in tools input.
 Please refer to the [official documentation](https://blackfire.io/docs/integrations/ci/github-actions "Blackfire.io documentation for GitHub Actions") for using `blackfire` with GitHub Actions.

 - Tools `prestissimo` and `composer-prefetcher` will be skipped unless `composer:v1` is also specified in tools input.
 It is recommended to drop `prestissimo` and use `composer v2`.